uchiha-yueh/text-repo/README.md

 This is a sample repo (created this file for the Udemy short course about Git/Github)

 Additional line for the sample repository

+Let's try to update this file and restore this repo